Homes for Sale in Venice, CA

 Search all Venice, California homes and real estate listings.
 Venice is an oceanfront neighborhood on the Westside of Los Angeles.
 Venice is a diverse neighborhood that is in transition as gentrification mixes with the charming eccentricity and artistic spirit that have defined the neighborhood for decades.

-The transition (and growing pains) are most evident in the juxtaposition of Venice real estate styles ranging from the older California Bungalows and Craftsman homes to the new architectural contemporary homes sited next to (and towering over) the smaller homes.
+The transition (and growing pains) are most evident in the juxtaposition of Venice real estate styles ranging from the older California Bungalows and Craftsman homes to the new architectural Contemporary and Modern homes sited next to (and towering over) the smaller homes.

 Latest Venice Real Estate Listings